php-fig/fig-standards/proposed/config.md

  * ObtainOptions Interface
  *
  * Use this interface if you want to retrieve options from a configuration and optional to perform a mandatory option
  * check.
+Default options are merged and overriden of the provided options.
  */
 interface ObtainsOptions extends HasConfig
 {
     /**
      * Returns options based on [vendor][package][id] and can perform mandatory option checks if class implements
      * MandatoryOptionsInterface.
+If the HasDefaultOptions interface is implemented, these options must be overriden
+     * by the provided config.
 The HasContainerId interface is optional.
      *
      * <code>
      * return [